nsuarezcanton/dd-flask-blog/README.md

 DD_API_KEY=<your-api-key>
 ```

+#### Running the App

-It can be quickly built along quick the Datadog Agent.
+It can be quickly built along quick the Datadog Agent as shown below.
 Need to figure whether it’s properly setup—logs look fishy (🐠).

-#### Running the App

 ```bash
 $ docker-compose up